SmithyGuy21/Smash-Ultimate-Thumbnail-Generator/README.md

    - The background and foreground resources are not covered by this license and are **not allowed to be used for commercial purposes**.
 Do not generate images with CrossSlashStudio art.
 Upload different background and foreground art

 ## Usage
-   - Open the project in a web browser
+   - Open the project at [https://smithyguy21.github.io/Smash-Ultimate-Thumbnail-Generator/](https://smithyguy21.github.io/Smash-Ultimate-Thumbnail-Generator/)
    - Use the input fields to enter player tags, tournament name, and set type
    - Select characters and skins from the dropdown menus
    - Choose background and foreground images from the dropdown or upload your own